 September 17 Two More ..
 The Swiss?
 (Scott Paeth, DePaul) During this session, participants will examine the lives and legacies of two of the central figures of the Swiss Reformation: John Calvin and Ulrich Zwingli, as well as the continuities and discontinuities between their theologies and that of the Lutherans.

-October 22 Luther’s 95 Theses Then and Now (Scott Paeth, DePaul) This morning the group will look in detail at Luther’s 95 Theses, their content and their importance within the world of 1517.
+November 5 Luther’s 95 Theses Then and Now with Dr. Scott Paeth, Professor of Religious Studies at DePaul University.
+We will look, in detail, at Luther’s 95 Theses, their content and their importance within the world of 1517.

 Date TBD: Semper Reformanda (always reforming) The Future of the Church (Rich Kirchherr, FCCWS)